 This blog post is by our friend, John Thomas Lang (he/him/his).
-He’s a Content Marketing Manager at G2 and a founding member of G2 Together.
-Before joining G2, he played a key role in scaling multiple award-winning tech startups in Chicago.
+He’s Head of Content Marketing at Amount, a FinTech that is accelerating the world’s transition to digital financial services.
+Before joining Amount, he played a key role in scaling multiple award-winning tech startups in Chicago.
 A proud Colorado native, you can find John digging through the crates for vinyl records or supporting the Chicago music scene.

 Fact—diverse teams Do Better Work.